Please confirm topic selection

 • believed to be caused by spinal cord compression and central cord edema with selective destruction of lateral corticospinal tract white matter

-• anatomy of spinal cord explains why upper extremities and hand preferentially affected
+• anatomy of spinal cord explains why upper extremities and hands are preferentially affected

 • hands and upper extremities are located "centrally" in corticospinal tract